stomp/stomp-spec/src/stomp-specification-1.1.md

 ### Repeated Header Entries

-Since messaging systems can be organized in store and forward topologies, similar to SMTP, a message MAY traverse several messaging servers before reaching a consumer.
-The intermediate server MAY 'update' header values in the message by prepending headers to the message.
+Since messaging systems can be organized in store and forward topologies, similar to SMTP, a message may traverse several messaging servers before reaching a consumer.
+The intermediate server MAY 'update' header values by either prepending headers to the message or modifying a header in-place in the message.

 If the client receives repeated frame header entries, only the first header entry SHOULD be used as the value of header entry.
 Subsequent values are only